 Just as the name implies, these medications essentially neutralize acid that is already present inside the stomach (C).
 These medications include maalox, alka-seltzer, sodium bicarbonate, TUMS, etc. All are available over-the-counter.
 Although it works immediately, its beneficial affects do not last very long given the antacid itself is neutralized when it comes into contact with acid.

-Gaviscon Advance is perhaps the best known barrier method to address reflux.
-Specifically a single ingredient contained within this medication known as alginate which is derived from seaweed.
+Gaviscon Advance or Gaviscon Double Action are perhaps the best known barrier methods to address reflux.
+Specifically a single ingredient contained within these medications known as alginate which is derived from seaweed.
 Inside the stomach, alginate transforms into a gelatinous floating raft creating a physical barrier that prevents any stomach contents from refluxing up into the esophagus.
 Watch video on how alginates work to stop reflux.

 Combination Reflux Medications